mec-cs/GLUT-OpenGL-Animation-3/README.md

 # ctis164-project3
-Lighting effects simulating program that i made in the ctis164 course
+Lighting effects simulating program prepared for ctis164

 it has sinusodial, linear and circular movements.